-For other local trails, check out any of these options or visit Trails 2000 for interactive maps and more information.
+For other local trails, check out any of these options or visit Durango Trails for interactive maps and more information.

 To visit like a local, you’ll have to eat like a local!
 Which, in Durango, means enjoying delicious, unique food at any of our amazing restaurants.
 Not to mention all of the coffee shops in town.
 It's like the town runs on it (spoiler- it does!).

 Most local favorites can be found on Main Avenue and even in the most hidden places, like the Steaming Bean Coffee Shop, tucked below the Irish Embassy bar.
 So when in Durango, make sure to visit some local restaurants and taste some really great, award-winning food.

 Look for locals’ favorites specials, such as Burger Nights at Olde Tymers, or Taco Tuesday at Gazpachos, or any number of daily happy hour specials throughout town.
 See our tips of how and where to dine like a local in Durango, our most celebrated brunch destinations, or even our own Durango cocktail bucket list.